 Sofie Dieu has a Bachelor in Textile Design and Sculpture.
 In 2016, she graduated from Montpellier III University with a Master in Visual Art and Contemporary Practice.
 She currently teaches design theory at Monash University.

 Born in rural France, Sofie Dieu is a culturally and linguistically diverse visual artist.
-She engages with remote communities and first generation Australian women to develop her multimedia projects.
+She engages with under represented communities to develop her multimedia projects.
 Her art lies at the intersection of womanhood, healing and spirituality.

 Through textile and poetry workshops, Sofie gathers Australians' narratives.
 In the bush, she performs these personal stories and records them through photography and video.
 She later edits and paints these digital works in her Melbourne studio.

 Sofie's artworks focus on what shapes us, being our struggles as much as our hidden beauties.
 Profoundly poetic, her art gives voice to those who otherwise stay unheard.